hadirkhan10/chisel3-wiki/Multiple-Clock-Domains.md

 }
 ```

-If logic on the new domain does not need a synchronous reset, you can use withClock(clock) instead of withClockAndReset.
+If you only want to connect your clock to a new clock domain and use the regular implicit reset signal, you can use withClock(clock) instead of withClockAndReset.

 [Prev(Polymorphism and Parameterization)](Polymorphism-and-Parameterization) [Next(Chisel3 vs Chisel2)](Chisel3-vs-Chisel2)